-Sr. Meaghan is a Sister of St. Joseph and joins Dawn's Place from rich background in the field of education.
-She has served as a teacher, an assistant principal and, most recently, a principal at a Catholic school in North Philadelphia.
-Her twenty years in education, serving as both a teacher and an administrator, has prepared her well for the time, energy, and attention required to run a complex organization like Dawn's Place.
+Sr. Meaghan is a Sister of St. Joseph and joins Dawn's Place from a rich background in the field of education.
+She has served as a teacher, an assistant principal and most recently, a principal at a Catholic school in North Philadelphia.
+Her twenty years in education, serving as both a teacher and an administrator have prepared her well for the time, energy, and attention required to run a complex organization like Dawn's Place.

 Thus, she decided to pursue a Master's degree in social work, and just graduated with her MSW in December of 2021.
 Ready to put her new degree to use, she was intrigued by Dawn's Place's mission.
 Indeed, she had volunteered at Dawn's Place when it first opened.
 She remembered that, when she first walked in, she "just fell in love with the atmosphere and the culture".
 She saw so many possibilities for building long-lasting relationships, providing love and care to residents, and being the support system that so many women need to heal from the trauma of trafficking.

 Now that she is the Executive Director, she is learning as much as she can about its history, its present, and possibilities for an even more promising future.
 She is particularly interested in understanding how to cultivate strong feelings of safety at Dawn's Place, such that anyone - no matter what their religion - might feel welcomed and supported.